What Daylight Saving Time Costs the US

-- When is daylight saving time: It starts at 2 a.m. on Sunday, March 14, and ends at 2 a.m. on Sunday, Nov.
+- When is Daylight Saving Time 2021: It started at 2 a.m. on Sunday, March 14, and ends at 2 a.m. on Sunday, Nov.
 7.

-The Cost of Daylight Saving Time 2019
+The Cost of Daylight Saving Time 2021

 It turns out, daylight saving time might be more of a bane than a boon for the workplace.
-A financial cost for the biannual switch is hard to pin down, but a study by Chmura Economics & Analytics estimated that daylight saving time costs the U.S. more than $430 million a year.
+A financial cost for the biannual switch is hard to pin down, but a study by Chmura Economics & Analytics estimated that Daylight Saving Time costs the U.S. more than $430 million a year.
 Other figures are even higher; a 2008 report by the Independent Institute claimed the annual costs for changing clocks twice a year could be as high as $1.7 billion.

 So why does changing clocks costs money?
-Chmura’s study concluded that setting clocks forward “can lead to an increase in heart attacks, workplace injuries in the mining and construction sectors, and increased cyberloafing that reduces productivity for people who typically work in offices.”
+Chmura’s study concluded that setting clocks forward “can lead to an increase in heart attacks, workplace injuries in the mining and construction sectors and increased cyberloafing that reduces productivity for people who typically work in offices.”
 Because changing clock times affects sleep, it might also affect people’s circadian rhythms.
 This circadian misalignment has consequences for workers, including possible drowsiness and added stress to the cardiovascular system.
 The “cyberloafing” Chmura outlines for white-collar workers indicates the time wasted spent browsing the web following changing the clocks, which decreases productivity and thus profits.

 Does Daylight Saving Time Actually Save Energy?